 TCC proposes to build upon the success of Phase I of the WEI and the \$6 million procured for the initial creation of the Institute.
-One-hundred new businesses have been created and 150 new employees hired since 2016 as a result of the WEI's oyster aquaculture program.
+One-hundred new businesses have been created and 150 new employees hired since 2016.
 The Unmanned Vehicle Systems Marine Technologies Certification Training Center: Marine Technologies Certification Training Program affords new opportunities for education and workforce training programs that will exponentially add to the impacts it confers on this region.